Smoke from wood heaters can be a major cause of air pollution which can be detrimental to human health.

 Talking to your neighbours

-If chimney smoke becomes a problem in your neighbourhood, Council recommends you try resolve the issue amicably by talking to the person causing the excessive smoke.
+If chimney smoke becomes a problem in your neighbourhood, we recommend you try resolve the issue amicably by talking to the person causing the excessive smoke.

 This approach also helps to maintain a good relationship with your neighbour.

-If this is unsuccessful in resolving the matter, a complaint can be lodged to Council in writing, by phone or in person (see our contact details on this page).
+If this fails to resolve the matter, a complaint can be lodged to City of Coffs Harbour in writing, by phone or in person (see our contact details on this page).

-For further information on Council’s adopted response to complaints relating to excessive smoke please refer to the Compliance and Enforcement Policy.
+For further information on our adopted response to complaints relating to excessive smoke please refer to the Compliance and Enforcement Policy.